HurlesGroupSanger/indelible/README.md

   -h, --help  show this help message and exit
 ```

+### Primary SV Calling Pipeline

 The Indelible variant calling process follows several steps:

-1. Soft-clipped reads are extracted from the BAM files
+1. Soft-clipped reads are extracted from the BAM files [fetch](#1.-fetch)
 2. Information is aggregated across reads to find positions where multiple reads are clipped.
 3. Positions are scored using a Random Forest model taking into account the number/quality of clipped reads and the sequence context
 4. Longer clipped segments are blasted against the human genome and repeat databases
-4. Putative SVs are annotated with additional information (e.g. gene annotations) and the blast results from the previous step
+5. Putative SVs are annotated with additional information (e.g. gene annotations) and the blast results from the previous step
-5. If trio information is available, de novo events are called and inheritance information is appended.
+6. _de novo_ events are called and inheritance information is appended.

 These different steps can be performed by the different sub-commands:

+####1.
+Fetch

 The **fetch** command extracts the reads from the BAM file, it takes 2 arguments: